 |Ask the Answer Man||Every day between 2:30pm – 3:00pm||Hangar C Booth #3072|

 |“Lycoming Engines Training Seminar”|| |

 |Lycoming Engines Booth #277-282|

 - Shawn Trahan, External Communications Manager, US Downstream

 +1 832-477 0465 Anissa.Trahan@shell.com

 About Shell Aviation

 - Shell Aviation is a leading global supplier of aviation fuels and lubricants with a heritage of over 100 years.
-We supply fuel at around 800 airports in approximately 40 countries.
-On average, we refuel an aircraft every 12 seconds.
+We supply fuel at around 900 airports in 36 countries.
+On average, we refuel an aircraft every 14 seconds.